momentohq/public-dev-docs/docs/develop/guides/working-with-momento-tokens.md

 ![image](/img/getting-started/generated-token.jpg)

-## Step 3: Store your Momento Token
+### Step 3: Store your Momento token
 If you wish to quickly test out Momento, click on the copy icon beside the auth token to copy the token to your clipboard and supply it to the Momento SDK.
 We recommend you also click the "Download JSON" button to store both the auth token and refresh token.
-Tokens are like passwords, the best practice is to store it in a secure location such as AWS Secrets Manager or GCP Secrets Manager.
+Tokens are like passwords, the best practice is to store it in and retrieve it from a secure location such as [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [GCP Secret Manager](https://cloud.google.com/secret-manager).

-Here is an example of using the auth token in the Momento Javascript SDK, and then refreshing it to obtain a new token before it expires.
 <Tabs>
     <TabItem value="nodejs" label="Node.js" default>